tencentyun/intlcloud-documents/yehe_doc/微服务和Serverless/无服务器云函数/代码开发/使用镜像部署函数/功能说明_intl_en.md

 - Currently, only images in a private image repository in the same region can be read.

 #### Permission to read/write file in container
 - `/tmp` is readable and writable by default.
 We recommend you select `/tmp` when outputting a file.
-The read/write permission of other directories are controlled by the image file system.
 - Avoid using other users' files with restricted access or execution.
 - The storage space of the writable layer in the container is 512 MB.